beanmasheen/jellyfin-movie-list/README.md

 # Jellyfin Movie Name Export

 ## Goal of this Project
 The main goal of this script is to use the Jellyfin API to extract the list of movies on the given server.
+There is also a cleanup script that cleans the data to only include the name, releaste year and quality.

 ## Explanation of the script: